rudderlabs/rudderstack-docs/destinations/klaviyo.md

 - **Use Native SDK to send Events:** If you want to send events using device mode.

 {% hint style="info" %}
 Note that in case of absence of `userId` rudderstack will try to fallback on `anonymousId` for mapping the user with an unique identifier.
-In case of absence of `userId` and `anonymousId`, `email` or `phone` will be considered as primary identifier for the user.
+In case of absence of `userId` and `anonymousId` then `email` or `phone` will be considered as primary identifier for the user.
 {% endhint %}

 ## Page